 What does accreditation mean?

 The accreditation process has challenged the Health Department to think critically about the way we work to protect and promote the health of the Commonwealth.
 It allows us to identify processes where improvements are needed, and it has given us the opportunity to strengthen our culture of continuous quality improvement.
 Public Health accreditation reinforces the role of health departments and partners in delivering the 10 essential public health services.
-To maintain accreditation, reports are submitted each year after the initial approval, and departments must be reaccredited every five years.
+To maintain accreditation, reports are submitted each year after the initial approval, and departments must be reaccredited approximately every five years.

 Key Accreditation Documents